 - someone is accountable if any damage is caused to park assets, such as trees, grass or benches, or if activities upset other park users or local residents.

-If your event includes any one of the below will need to make an online application:
+If your event includes any one of the below, you will need to make a formal online application:

 - more than 50 people attending

 - temporary structures such as bouncy castles or gazebos